Two people in stable condition after vehicle crashes into pole on Rainier Avenue South

-Two people are in stable condition after fire crews extricated them from a vehicle that went into a pole on Rainier Avenue South on Friday afternoon, according to Seattle fire officials.
+Two people are in serious condition after fire crews extricated them from a vehicle that went into a pole on Rainier Avenue South on Friday afternoon, according to Seattle fire officials.

 The crash occurred at the intersection of Rainier Avenue South and South Brandon Street around 4 p.m., the Seattle Fire Department (SFD) tweeted.
 Crews removed the roof of the car to rescue the woman and man who were trapped inside, according to SFD.

-Both are being transported to the hospital for further medical attention.
+Both were transported to Haborview Medical Center for further medical attention.
+On Saturday, a hospital spokesperson said both were in the hospital’s intensive care unit, in serious but but stable condition.

 No other vehicles were involved, fire officials said.

-No further information about what prompted the crash was immediately available.
+Seattle Police were still investigating Saturday and had no further information about what prompted the crash.